CAPTCHAs: What They Are and Why They're So Hard to Enter

-This is why so many CAPTCHA codes are blurry, have wavy lines behind them, turn the letters sideways, or otherwise make the text hard to read.
+When CAPTCHAs are clear and easy to read, cheaters can use OCR software to break the code.
+That's why so many CAPTCHA codes are blurry, have wavy lines behind them, turn the letters sideways, or otherwise make the text hard to read.

 Displaying CAPTCHA Codes on Other Websites

 Cheaters and spammers have gotten around CAPTCHAs by passing the code to another website, where people enter the code to get access to some other feature.
-For example, the people think they're solving a puzzle or typing a code to get access to an (often pornographic) picture.
+For example, people think they're solving a puzzle or typing a code to get access to an (often pornographic) picture.

 Paying People to Crack CAPTCHAs

 Some companies offer programs that allow cheaters to pay a small amount of money to crack CAPTCHAs.
 They are similar to the trick above, but they pass the CAPTCHA codes to people working in sweatshops in third-world countries to solve.
 A fast-expiring CAPTCHA can also fight this kind of hack.

 Some CAPTCHAs are not coded correctly, making it possible to guess the solution from the code or to have the same CAPTCHA accepted over and over again.
 Luckily, companies can avoid this problem by using free and reliable CAPTCHA programs like Google's reCAPTCHA.

 It would be great if we didn't have to jump through hoops to submit entry forms, but it's less frustrating when you keep in mind that those hoops are there for our protection.

 For example, Kmart had to suspend a big giveaway when hackers started winning all of their prizes.
 Hacking the sweepstakes was easy to do because Kmart didn't use CAPTCHAs.

 Nowadays, it's rare to find a giveaway that doesn't use some kind of hack protection — either a CAPTCHA or a different verification method.